how do I get my angelfish to breed?

 Tall and somewhat compact plants work well.
 You can match this with bulky decorations that limit how many fish can access the space.

 Without these safeguards, the angelfish may become aggressive or so stressed that they refuse to spawn.
-If your healthy breeding pair refuses to lay eggs after several weeks, then consider rearranging your tank or providing them with a breeding aquarium.
+If your healthy breeding pair refuses to lay eggs after several weeks, consider rearranging your tank or providing them with a breeding aquarium.

 Schedule Feeding Times

-When your angelfish are breeding, make sure to feed all of your fish more often.
 Not only will this ensure that the parents can produce healthier offspring.
-It will also make larger or aggressive fish less hungry, so they’re less willing to start fights over the eggs.
+It will also make larger or more aggressive fish less hungry, so they’re less willing to start fights over the eggs.

 Pick Good Tank Mates

-• Tetras
+• Tetras.

-• Rasboras
+• Rasboras.

-• Dwarf Gouramis
+• Dwarf Gouramis.

-• Rainbowfish
+• Rainbowfish.

-• Corydoras
+• Corydoras.

-• Small catfishes (Plecos, Pictus)
+• Small catfishes (Plecos, Pictus).

-• Zebra Loaches
+• Zebra Loaches.

-• Platies
+• Platies.

-• Mollies
+• Mollies.

-• Rainbow Kribs
+• Rainbow Kribs.

-• Cichlids (Discus, Zebra, Dwarf)
+• Cichlids (Discus, Zebra, Dwarf).

 How Do I Get My Angelfish to Breed?

-• The right tank and environment set-up
+• The right tank and environment setup.

-• The right diet and feeding
+• The proper diet and feeding.

 Setting Up A Breeding Tank for Angelfish

-To make your angelfish breed, you will need to offer them a well-maintained tank.
-Fish that are uncomfortable or feel unsafe in their environment will ignore breeding instincts.
-In fact, the hormones that encourage mating will sometimes discontinue altogether.
+Fish that are uncomfortable or unsafe in their environment will ignore their breeding instincts.
+The hormones that encourage mating will sometimes discontinue altogether.

 Tank Water

 Your tank water should be within an angelfish’s ideal parameters.
-These ranges will increase the chances of your angelfish breeding:

 pH4.7 to 8.7 (but 6 to 8 recommended)